fugufish/beautiful-jekyll/_posts/2020-04-15-working-with-view-component-and-stimulus-part-1.md

  Unlike traditional Rails decorators, ViewComponents come with their own Ruby Component class that is used to define the variables and methods that the view needs in order to render.
 This makes testing views dead simple, and strongly encourages reusable code.

-## The Mix

-Mixing Stimulus and ViewComponent seems like a no-brainer.
-ViewComponent renders the Component, and Stimulus handles the JavasScript interactions of that component.
-With modern Rails stacks (>= 5) this means that all of the code for any particular component can exist in a single place, much like it would in a React application.

 ## Getting Started with ViewComponent